Rock Stars That Hid A Tragic Secret For Years

 Jackie Fuchs

 Women in the music industry are still treated terribly.
 Now imagine how much worse it must have been to be a young, inexperienced girl in the music industry in the 1970s.
-Jackie Fuchs of the all-girl rock band The Runaways learned what powerful people could get away with, and girls had to put up with.
+Jackie Fuchs of the all-girl rock band The Runaways learned what powerful people could get away with, and what girls had to put up with.

-In 1975, Fuchs and the band finished a gig and then went to an afterparty, where the barely-16-year-old-girl was given Quaaludes.
+In 1975, Fuchs and the band finished a gig and then went to an afterparty, where the barely-16-year-old girl was given Quaaludes.
 She lay down, drifting in and out of consciousness.
-Fuchs and others present allege that her manager Kim Fowley, then in his mid-30s, raped her while the party guests watched.
+Fuchs and others present allege that her manager, Kim Fowley, then in his mid-30s, raped her while the party guests watched.
 Because of her age, level of intoxication, and the fact that she said no, Fuchs did not and could not consent.
 Some people left in disgust, but no one did anything to stop it or report the crime.

 Fuchs says that when she went to band practice a few days later, it was obvious none of the other girls wanted to talk about it or acknowledge what had happened.
 She says that was when "the elephant joined the band."
 She didn't tell the wider world the truth about what happened until she spoke to the Huffington Post's Highline in 2015.
 Why?
 "I didn't know if anybody would have backed me," she said.
 "I knew I would be treated horribly by the police—that I was going to be the one that ended up on trial more than Kim.
 I carried this sense of shame and of thinking it was somehow my fault for decades."